 The only thing Trammell recalled before the crash was feeling dizzy, then he blacked out.
-The access road he had been traveling on turns very slightly to the left and then dead ends into a huge cement drainage culvert, somewhat guarded by an approximately 3 foot tall large mound of dirt.
+The access road he had traveled on turns very slightly to the left and then dead ends into a huge cement drainage culvert, somewhat guarded by a 3 foot tall large mound of dirt.

-Trammell’s Lincoln hit this mound of dirt at a speed of approximately 80 miles per hour, crashing into the cement culvert, throwing him onto the floorboard of the car, possibly saving his life, although he still sustained massive head and chest injuries, and the loss of an eye.
+Trammell’s Lincoln hit this mound of dirt at a speed of about 80 miles per hour, crashing into the cement culvert, which threw him on to the floorboard of the car, possibly saving his life, although he still sustained massive head and chest injuries, and the loss of an eye.

 “One more thing I want to warn you boys about is a guy named Richard Nixon.
 You might not have heard much about him, but he’s fixin’ to be the next President and there’s not a damn thing anybody can do to stop him!
 I want to warn you to stay away from him because he will kill anybody to get elected and whatever he wants to do.” - Lyndon B. Johnson

 On May 15th, 1972, Wallace, with a full road crew in Laural, Maryland, came to speak at a Presidential rally.
 His former Press Secretary, Bill Jones, warned him it was a bad idea to step out into crowds, especially in dangerous areas like Maryland, and not to speak at this particular rally.
-Following his speech, against Bill’s advice, Wallace wandered out into the crowd to shake hands; Arthur Bremer, who had been following Wallace for several months, was in the crowd with a loaded .38 caliber revolver as instructed.
-While Wallace greeted his fans, Bremer walked up, getting within 3 feet of him, and shot four times.
-Wallace was taken to Holy Cross Hospital in Silver Spring where they were able to save him, leaving one bullet lodged in his spine that he eventually took to his grave.
-It also forced him to suffer in a wheel chair the rest of his life as a paraplegic.
+Following his speech, against Bill’s advice, Wallace wandered out into the crowd to shake hands; Arthur Bremer, who had followed Wallace for several months, was in the crowd with a (alleged) loaded .38 caliber revolver as instructed.
+While Wallace greeted his fans, Bremer walked up, getting within 3 feet of him, and allegedly shot four times.
+Wallace was taken to Holy Cross Hospital in Silver Spring where they were able to save him but leaving one bullet lodged in his spine that he eventually took to his grave.

 Widely reported discrepancies, emerging at the time of the investigation, including the fact that Bremer’s finger and palm prints were not found on the gun, although he is shown on film without gloves, and, the bullets that entered Wallace showed trajectories from above and behind, in spite of Bremer firing all four shots from directly in front of Wallace.